 Explanation of Names

-A. studiosus occurs in southeastern U.S. The two other U.S. species of Anelosimus occur in Arizona or California.
+A. studiosus occurs in se U.S. The two other U.S. species occur in Arizona or California.

 Females of Anelosimus cf. studiosus care for their egg-sacs and open them to allow the emergence of the spiderlings, which they feed by regurgitation.